 Acid reflux is the name for what happens when stomach acid makes its way up into the esophagus.
 Most often it’s because the lower esophageal sphincter, a muscle valve that is supposed to keep stomach acid where it belongs—in your stomach— isn’t working properly.

 There are a few things that can loosen the muscle, making it easier for acid to shoot back up.
 Eating certain foods, like citrus fruits, tomatoes, chocolate, peppermint, garlic, onions, and anything spicy, fatty, or fried, is one of the biggest causes.
 So is drinking coffee, soda, or alcohol.
-Obesity and pregnancy can also lead to acid reflux because they put pressure on your abdomen, which can weaken your lower esophageal sphincter.
+High body weight and pregnancy can also lead to acid reflux because they put pressure on your abdomen, which can weaken your lower esophageal sphincter.
+(Learn why drooling could be a sign of acid reflux.)

 How acid reflux affects your sleep